Justin Beck and Vincent Quatrini discuss Pawlosky v. W.C.A.B. and how the case set a new precedent for burden of proof and causation standards.

 Workers Comp Matters

-Justin Beck is a law clerk at Thomas, Thomas & Hafer LLP in Pittsburgh, Pennsylvania.
-He concentrates his research...
+Justin D. Beck is an associate at Thomas, Thomas, & Hafer and concentrates his practice in the...

 Nowadays, if bakers contract asthma due to flour inhalation, they will almost certainly receive workers’ compensation.
 But this wasn’t always the case as it was a question of pre existing conditions.
 In this episode of Workers Comp Matters, host Alan Pierce talks to Justin Beck and Vincent Quatrini about Pawlosky v.
 W.C.A.B. and how the case set a new precedent for burden of proof and causation standards.
 They also discuss the outcome and lasting legacy of the case, including how it affects lawyers today.